 How Do You Treat This?

 Ingrown toenails are typically handled with conservative, minimally-invasive measures.
 Dr. Sanjay Patel can evaluate the extent of the problem and help you manage the care of your toe condition.
 You may need to change shoes to reduce pressure on the ends of the toes.
 If the damage is minimal and the keratin hasn’t curved too much, our expert staff may be able to lift the nail up and use cotton or a splint to hold it in the correct place.
 That way, as the nail continues growing, it will stay above the skin edge.
 The more the nail has grown into the skin, however, the more likely that you’ll need a minor procedure to cut away the damaged area.
-After numbing the affected digit, the doctor will carefully clip and remove the tissue that is pinching or piercing the skin.
+After numbing the affected digit, the doctor will carefully clip and remove the nail that is pinching or piercing the soft tissue around the nail.

 In severe or recurring conditions, we may actually recommend a more invasive remedy to permanently remove the nail.
 This way, it cannot grow back and continue to cause pain.
 This involves surgically cutting away the hard tissue and treating both the nail bed and the nail matrix.